ChinaMadlife/PYNQ/docs/source/10_creating_overlays.rst

 It is recommended to start with an existing overlay design to ensure the PS settings are correct.

-The tcl for the VIvado block diagram should also be exported with the bitstream.
+The tcl for the Vivado block diagram should also be exported with the bitstream.
 This allows information about the overlay to be parsed into Python.
 See the next section for details on how to query the tcl file.

 To generate the Block Diagram tcl in Vivado: